RemakingEden/radar-diagram-generator/README.md

 # Radar Diagram Generator

+This was created for my work at [Answer Digital](https://answerdigital.com/).
+We wanted a simple way to make radar diagrams in an opinionated way with the same styling.
+It may grow and adapt depending on use and usefulness.

 This project is a simple proof of concept for generating radar diagrams using Chart.js and a custom configuration file.
 You can use this project to create your own radar diagrams and screenshot them for use in your documents.

 ## Installation